hdser/pathfinder-docs/theoretical-background/ford-fulkerson-algorithm.md

 # Ford-Fulkerson Algorithm

-The Ford-Fulkerson algorithm is a fundamental method for solving the maximum flow problem in a flow network.
-Developed by L. R. Ford Jr. and D. R. Fulkerson in 1956, this algorithm forms the basis for many network flow algorithms.
+The Ford-Fulkerson algorithm, developed by L. R. Ford Jr. and D. R. Fulkerson in 1956, is a fundamental method for solving the maximum flow problem in a flow network.
+This algorithm forms the basis for many network flow algorithms and provides important insights into the nature of network flows.

 ## Basic Principle